alkhasov/learn/javascript/README.md

 #### 07 ¬ Classes and Symbols

-Earlier in university I met with object-oriented programming and classes, but now I looked at them in fresh eye.
-Was understand how to make new instances of class iterable, I succeeded at the first try but with thoughts "it works, but how?" and only after exercises form book I wrote a new iterable class by memory.
-I read sections about symbols but quickly forget details of them, need repeat and more practice.
+Earlier in university, I met with object-oriented programming and classes, but now I looked at them in fresh eye.
+Was understand how to make new instances of class iterable, I succeeded at the first try but with thoughts "it works, but how?" and only after exercises from book I wrote a new iterable class by memory.
+I read sections about symbols but quickly forget the details of them, need repeat and more practice.

 #### 08 ¬ Errors